theolivenbaum/resin/README.md

 	using (var searcher = new Searcher(dir)) // Initializing the searcher loads the document index {
-		// This loads and caches the term indices for the "id" and "label" fields:
+		// This loads and caches the term indices for the "_id" and "label" fields:

 		var result = searcher.Search("_id:Q1 label:Q1");